erikglee/HBCD_CBRAIN_PROCESSING/docs/source/index.rst

 - :doc:`Boutiques Descriptors <boutiques_descriptors>`: This page contains information about Boutiques descriptors, which are the JSON files that tells CBRAIN how a pipeline should be interacted with.
 A given version of a tool generally has one descriptor, and this descriptor will be used to launch many processing jobs on different subjects.
-Understanding some of the high-level details behind boutiques descriptors is important for understanding many of the fields in the Tool Details section.
+Understanding some of the high-level details behind boutiques descriptors is important for understanding many of the fields in the :doc:`Tool Details <tool_details>` section.

 .. toctree::